neuvector/docs/user/pages/02.deploying/09.airgap/docs.md

 tar -I zstd -vxf neuvector_airgap.zst
 ```

-Loading the images into a registry is going to require the understanding of your internal network.
+Loading the images into a registry is going to require an understanding of your internal network.
 For this doc let's use "registry.awesome.sauce" as the DNS name.
 Loading the images is fairly simple again with `skopeo`.
 Please make sure it is installed on the "inside" machine.
 You will probably need to authenticate with `skopeo login` for it to work.

 ```bash
 # skopeo load